Limited availability. Q4 slots filling now ·

 • Hiring contractors costs 30-50% less than niche tech

-• You can find tutorials and solutions for any problem
+• You can find tutorials and answers for almost any problem

-• It scales from MVP to millions of users (no tech debt rework)
+• It scales from MVP to millions of users without a forced rewrite

 • Tools are mature and battle-tested

-• Compiled languages (Go, Rust): Overkill for startups, require senior developers.
+• Compiled languages (Go, Rust) — overkill for early product, requires senior engineers

-• Exotic databases (DynamoDB, CouchDB): Lock-in risk, operational complexity.
+• Exotic databases — lock-in risk, operational complexity, hard to debug

 Most startups overthink team size.
-You don't need 10 developers for an MVP.
+You do not need 10 developers for an MVP.

 • Backend developer: APIs, database, integrations